Chocolate in chili?

 - 2 (16 oz) cans of diced tomatoes

-Add the ground beef and spices.
-Stir, breaking up the beef and cook until beef is no longer pink inside.
-Scrape off any browned bits that are stuck to the bottom of the pan (there's tons of flavor in there!).
+Add the spices and cook until onions and peppers are coated and spices are fragrant (about 10-15 seconds), scraping off any browned bits that are stuck to the bottom of the pan (there's tons of flavor in there!).

 Bring to a boil, cover, reduce heat and simmer, stirring occasionally for about an hour.

-Remove the lid and cook another 45 minutes to an hour, stirring occasionally.
+Remove the lid and cook another 30 to 45 minutes, stirring occasionally.
 If it starts getting too thick, or sticking to the bottom of the pot, stir in about 1/4 cup of water to thin it out, and continue cooking until the chili thickens to your desired consistency.